Environmental & Sustainability Studies

 - Find a faculty mentor.

-- Learn Abroad, participate in UROP, and apply for scholarships and awards.
+- Learn Abroad, participate in UROP, SPUR, Wilkes Scholars and apply for scholarships and awards.

 Finishing Up

-- Participate in graduation and recycle your cap & gown to the ENVST office for future students.
+- Participate in Convocation and purchase your cap & gown from the campus store.

 Impact